Implementations and the independent set polynomial below the Shearer threshold: Proof of the theorem

+In this section, we give an overview of the proof of Theorem~\ref{thm:precision}.
+We also state the main lemmas that we need, and use them to prove the theorem.
+The remaining sections contain a proof of the main lemmas.

-Let us fix a degree bound $\Delta\geq 3$.
-Our goal is to show that for any fixed $\lambda<-\lambda^*(\Delta)$, we can implement a dense set of activities using bipartite graphs of maximum degree $\Delta$.
-At a very rough level, the proof of Lemma~\ref{lem:precision} splits into two regimes: \begin{enumerate} \item when $\lambda<-\lambda^*(2)=-1/4$, \item when $-1/4\leq \lambda<-\lambda^*(\Delta)$. \end{enumerate} Roughly, in regime~\ref{it:regime1}, we will be able to use \emph{paths} to implement a dense set of activities.
+Consider a degree bound $\Delta\geq 3$.
+In order to prove Theorem~\ref{thm:precision}, we will show that for any fixed $\lambda<-\lambda^*(\Delta)$, we can implement a dense set of activities using bipartite graphs of maximum degree $\Delta$.
+At a very rough level, the proof of Theorem~\ref{thm:precision} splits into two regimes: \begin{enumerate} \item when $\lambda<-\lambda^*(2)=-1/4$, \item when $-1/4\leq \lambda<-\lambda^*(\Delta)$. \end{enumerate} Roughly, in regime~\ref{it:regime1}, we will be able to use \emph{paths} to implement a dense set of activities.
 In regime~\ref{it:regime2}, we will first use a $(\Delta-1)$-ary tree to implement an activity $\lambda'<-1/4$.
 Then, using the activity $\lambda'$, we will be able to use the path construction of the first regime to implement a dense set of activities.

 Unfortunately, the actual proof is more intricate, since as it turns out there is a set $\Bc\subset \mathbb{R}$, dense in $(-\infty,-1/4)$, such that, if $\lambda\in \Bc$, paths exhibit a periodic behaviour in terms of implementing activities (and thus can only be used to implement a finite set of activities).
 The following lemma will be important in specifying the set $\Bc$ and understanding this periodic behaviour.
 The proof is given in Section~\ref{sec:paths}. \begin{lemma} \statelemclosedformula \end{lemma} The ``bad'' set $\Bc$ of activities (for which paths exhibit a periodic behaviour) can be read off from Lemma~\ref{lem:closedformula}.
 To make this precise, let